 - A wide range of 3D printing materials with different properties and textures

-- Multicolor 3D printing (although the coloring finish is most often done in post-processing)
+- Full-color 3D printing capacity (although the coloring finish is most often done in post-processing)

-Again, there is always some degree of post-processing before the 3D printer model is ready for use, especially in the case of durable and realistic 3D printed architectural models.
-The PolyJet 3D printing technology, developed by Stratasys, is among the best suited for architectural firms looking to create complex and resistant 3D models in-house.
+Again, there is always some degree of post-processing before the 3D printed model is ready for use, especially in the case of durable and realistic 3D printed architectural models.

-3D printers using resin-based 3D printing technologies such SLA or DLP are also often used by architectural firms to produce complex models with a very high level of details.
+3D printers using resin-based 3D printing technologies such as SLA or DLP are also often used by architectural firms to produce complex models with a very high level of detail.